NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     geoips list interfaces

-``list packages`` is a list sub-command which retrieves a listing of GeoIPS Packages, alongside the information shown below.
+``list packages`` (or ``list pkgs``) is a list sub-command which retrieves a listing of GeoIPS Packages, alongside the information shown below.

     * GeoIPS Package
     * Docstring
     * Package Path
     * Version Number

 For an example of how to run this command, see below.
+Notice the use of aliases in case you want to use these commands in shorthand style.
 ::

+    geoips ls pkgs
     geoips list packages

-``list plugins`` is a get sub-command which retrieves a listing of plugins found within all, or a certain GeoIPS package.
+``list plugins`` (or ``list plgs``) is a get sub-command which retrieves a listing of plugins found within all, or a certain GeoIPS package.
 Information included when calling this command is:

     * GeoIPS Package
     * Interface Name